About Us

 Woke Report

 We recognize that not everyone has the same tolerance for radical progressivism, nor does everyone perceive wokeness in exactly the same way.
-Since our mission is to provide the best possible information and not marching orders, in addition to the more subjective Woke-O-Meter, we include a detailed Woke Report that lists all of wokeness that we find in every program as well as those elements that might tip the scale in the right direction.
+Since our mission is to provide the best possible information and not marching orders, in addition to the more subjective Woke-O-Meter, we include a detailed Woke Report that lists all wokeness and radical progressivism that we find in every program, as well as those elements that might tip the scale in the right direction.
 This way, even if viewers don’t agree with the percentage of wokeness we’ve assigned to the program, they still have everything they need to make an informed decision.

 A question we often ask ourselves when filling out a Woke Report is what truly matters: intent or execution.
 Plenty of movies and series are clearly crafted by writers and directors aiming to push a woke, liberal message—but many either fail outright or only manage to slip in fragments here and there.
 At times, they’re so blinded by their own wrongthink that they don’t even recognize what they’ve actually put on screen.